-This watch is sold with its original Seiko box and paperwork.
-The watch comes paired with its original Seiko 20mm stainless steel bracelet brushed links and polished inner links with a signed fold clasp and a dive extension and is coated in Seiko’s Diashield which is scratch-resistant plus a cut “Crafter Blue” strap and a Seiko rubber strap with a Seiko keeper and buckle.
-The watch is from April 2022 and is sold in worn condition, but overall very fair condition as you can see from the photographs.
-The watch comes with the remainder of its Manufacturer's Warranty.
+This watch is sold with its original Seiko box, swing tags and paperwork.
+The watch comes with a Seiko 19mm matte black silicone strap with a signed buckle, and an additional blue Seiko rubber strap which has been cut by the previous owner to be shorter.
+The watch is from July 2021 and is sold in worn condition, but overall very fair condition as you can see.
+The watch comes with our 12-Months Warranty.

-Here we have a 2022 Seiko Marine Master Professional 300M SBDX023, a modern interpretation of Seiko's first "Professional" dive watches such as the famous 62MAS.
-A 43.5mm brushed and zaratsu polished stainless steel monobloc case coated in Seiko’s Diashield super-hard coating.
-To get to the movement you have to go in from the crystal side, the case shape sits on the wrist like a cushion, and Seiko gets ergonomics so right, and a lug-to-lug length of 50mm and a thickness of 15mm gives the watch an impressive wrist presence.
-Chamfered polished edges lead the eye towards the broad drilled lugs, on the right side at 4 o’clock a screw-down crown with the Prospex logo stamped into it.
-The unidirectional bezel has a black ceramic insert with a 60 minutes scale in white numbers and deep knurling for extra grip.
-A domed sapphire crystal AR coated on the inside sits above a matte black dial, an outer minute chapter ring surrounds the applied disc and baton indexes are outlined in stainless steel coated in LumiBrite to mark the hours.
-At 3 o’clock a framed date window, broad sword hands expertly brushed are coated in LumiBrite complemented by a lume-tipped gold-toned sweeping seconds hand and text is applied to the dial with a gold-toned 300m highlighting its impressive water resistance.
-On the reverse, an embossed Seiko Tsunami is in the centre, inside an automatic Seiko 8L35, 26 jewels, 28,800 beats per hour, the movement has hand winding and hacking functionality for your convenience, based on the Grand Seiko calibre 9S55 it is hand-assembled at the Shizuku-Ishi Watch Studio in Morioka.
-The watch comes fitted on a Seiko 20mm stainless steel brushed links and polished inner links bracelet with a signed fold clasp and a dive extension and is coated in Seiko’s Diashield which is scratch resistant plus a cut “crafter blue” strap and a Seiko rubber strap with a Seiko keeper and buckle, and the watch also comes with its Seiko presentation box and papers.
+This 2021 Seiko Prospex 55th Anniversary "Glacier" SLA043J1 celebrates the 55-year Anniversary of Seikos use by the Japanese Antarctic Research Expeditions since 1966, this watch is limited to 1700 pieces and is a modern interpretation of Seiko's first "Professional" dive watches.
+The 40mm brushed stainless steel case is an industry first using Seiko’s “Ever-Brilliant Steel,” which is usually used in Maritime applications due to its corrosion resistance, the case shape sits on the wrist like a cushion, Seiko gets ergonomics so right.
+A lug-to-lug length of 48mm and a thickness of 14mm gives the watch an impressive wrist presence, on the right side at 3 o’clock a screw-down oversized signed crown.
+The unidirectional bezel has a black insert with a 60 minutes scale in white numerals, a box-shaped sapphire crystal sits above a sunburst “Glacier” blue dial.
+An outer minute chapter ring with applied oblong indexes outlined in stainless steel coated in LumiBrite marks the hours, and at 3 o’clock a framed date window.
+Broad baton hands expertly brushed are coated in LumiBrite complemented by a lume-tipped light blue sweeping seconds hand.
+Text is applied to the dial at 12 o’clock and 6 o’clock respectively.
+On the reverse, an etched dolphin is in the centre with the model number and number out of 1700, inside an automatic Seiko 8L35, 26 jewels, 28,800 beats per hour, the movement has hand winding and hacking functionality for your convenience, based on the Grand Seiko calibre 9S55 it is hand-assembled at the Shizuku-Ishi Watch Studio in Morioka.
+The watch comes fitted on a Seiko 19mm blue silicone strap with a signed buckle and the watch also comes with its Seiko presentation box, swing tags and papers.